Adoratorio/demetra/README.md

 **Modes:**

-- Once: create a request package and send thath package.
+- **Once**: create a request package and send thath package.
-- Simultaneously: sends at the same time all requests independently of each other
+- **Simultaneously**: simultaneously sends all requests independently of each other
-- Await: Wait a response before send the next request
+- **Await**: Wait a response before send the next request

 ## Queue